1ce-nine/anyVolt/README.md

 # React + Vite

-This temp late prov ides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This temp late prov ide s a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently,  two official plugins are available: